willcav/flutter_best_practices/README.md

-# Flutter Clean Architecture - Error Handling
+#:writing_hand: Flutter Clean Architecture - Error Handling

 A way to Handle Exceptions in your Flutter Projects that use Clean Architecture.